-Summer is a wonderful time to explore science outdoors with children.
-You don’t have to set up fancy experiments outside, even just looking at properties of plants and leaves or doing a bit of sinking and floating in the paddling pool is great simple science for little ones.
-Here are some of our favourite Summer Science ideas from Science Sparks and lots of other fantastic blogs.
+Summer is a brilliant time to explore science outdoors with children.
+You don’t have to set up fancy experiments, even just looking at properties of plants and leaves or doing a bit of sinking and floating in the paddling pool is great simple science for little ones.
+Although you might want something a bit more exciting for older children.
+I’ve put together a fun list of our favourite summer science ideas from Science Sparks and lots of other fantastic blogs as well to keep kids of all ages happy all summer long.

 Make a super simple rain gauge from a plastic bottle.